Wednesday’s ‘Bold And The Beautiful’ Spoilers: Flo Confesses To Shauna

 — Bold & The Beautiful (@BandB_CBS) April 16, 2019

 The Bold and the Beautiful spoilers tease that Shauna will demand the truth.
 She wants Flo to tell everyone that she was never pregnant.
-The B&B promo shows that Shauna will ask Flo why she’s telling everyone she was pregnant when she wasn’t.
+The B&B promo via Twitter shows that Shauna will ask Flo why she’s telling everyone she was pregnant when she wasn’t.
 However, Wyatt Spencer (Darin Brooks) will come to Flo’s defense.
 He believes Flo and will declare that “she wouldn’t lie about something like that.”

 It seems as if Flo will ask for some privacy.
 She will ask her mother to go along with her lie before explaining the predicament she has gotten herself into.
 Flo will finally make a full confession and tell Shauna that she passed off Hope’s baby as her own after Dr. Reese Buckingham (Wayne Brady) switched infants.

 Per She Knows Soaps, Shauna will be shocked that her daughter is capable of such a crime.
-The Bold and the Beautiful spoiler video shows that she will blast Flo, “You stole her baby!”
-While Shauna may want to do the right thing and tell Hope, she also wants to protect Flo.
-Watch Shauna do damage control before the devastating truth comes out.
+The Bold and the Beautiful spoiler video shows that she will blast Flo.

 The Bold and the Beautiful airs weekdays on CBS.
 Check back with The Inquisitr for the latest spoilers, recaps, and casting news.